fwmechanic/k_edit/README.md

      * if a selection arg (line, box, stream) is prefixed to `replace` or `qreplace`, only the content of that selection is subject to the replace operation.
      * `mfreplace` (`F11`) performs a query-driven (i.e. interactive) replace operation across multiple files.
      * Regular-expression replacement is not support (yet)
- * the cursor keys should all work as expected, and serve to extend the arg selection if one is in effect.
+ * the cursor keys (in concert with ctrl and alt key-qualifiers) should all work as expected, and serve to extend the arg selection if one is in effect.
  * `resize` (`alt+w`) allows you to interactively resize the screen and change the console font using the numpad cursor keys and those nearby.
  * `ctrl+c` and `ctrl+v` xfr text between the Windows Clipboard and the editor's <clipboard> buffer in (hopefully) intuitive ways.
  * `+` (copy selection into <clipboard>), `-` (cut selection into <clipboard>) and `ins` keys on the numpad are used to move text between locations in buffers.